-• Better Health - Get Active (website) - includes tips on getting active for all, including the downloadable Active 10 app, as well as tailored advice for those living with a long-term condition.
+- One You Eat Better (website) includes Easy Meals app for healthy meals and the Change4Life Food Scanner to help reduce levels of sugar in your diet - Better Health Get Active (website) includes tips on getting active for all, including the downloadable Active 10 app, as well as tailored advice for those living with a long-term condition.

-What should I do if my health is deteriorating?
+My Planned Care Patient Information Platform What should I do if my health is deteriorating?

 If you develop an acute infection (redness, discharge, pain) of your lesion, then please see your GP for advice on acute management of this.
-If your symptoms relating to the skin lesion are worsening (enlargement of lesion, bleeding) then please contact the Dermatology secretaries - Details below.
+If your symptoms relating to the skin lesion are worsening (enlargement of lesion, bleeding) then please contact the relevant secretary in the department (see the "contact us" section below).
+Details of your named plastic surgery consultant will be on your correspondence from the hospital, but if you cannot find this please contact any of the Secretaries as they will be able to direct your query in the most appropriate way.